Dasharo/docs/docs/guides/lab-assembly/odroid-assembly-guide.md

 The method of setting and using serial connection is described in the [Serial connection guide](../../transparent-validation/rte/v1.1.0/serial-port-connection-guide.md).
-In this case, you will need to enable UART port and connect it to the pins 6, 8 and 10 of Odroid's Peripheral Expansion Header using 2.54 mm female-female wires.
+In this case, you will need to enable UART port and connect it to the pins 6, 8 and 10 of ODROID's Peripheral Expansion Header using 2.54 mm female-female wires.

 | RTE J18             | Odroid H4 EXPANSION HEADER             |